Soluna: 2002–2004: Additional recordings

+2004: Hiatus

+The members of Soluna decided to part ways in late 2004.
+However, the group disbanded on amiable terms and left the option open of an eventual reunion.

+Jessica Castellanos, America Olivo, and T López later pursued solo music projects.

+2016: Reunion

+The group, minus Jessica, reunited for a Christmas EP in 2016.

 Further projects

 Shortly after "Monday Mi Amor" was released, the members of Soluna announced that they were beginning to work out a sitcom deal with UPN based on their adventures in the music business.
 The pilot was shot in April 2004 but was not picked up.
 They appeared in an episode of Nickelodeon's first Latino-influenced show The Brothers Garcia in December 2002.